CIA no longer arming anti-Assad rebels, Washington Post reports

 Trump has spoken about ditching the Obama-era program in the past.
 In November he spoke to the Wall Street Journal about the arming of rebels, saying that he didn't think it was productive to be fighting Syria which is fighting ISIS.

-"I've had an opposite view of many people regarding Syria," he said in the wide-ranging interview.
+"I've had an opposite view of many people regarding Syria," he said in the interview.
 "My attitude was you're fighting Syria, Syria is fighting ISIS, and you have to get rid of ISIS.
 Russia is now totally aligned with Syria, and now you have Iran, which is becoming powerful, because of us, is aligned with Syria.

 "Now we're backing rebels against Syria, and we have no idea who these people are."

-"He's not addressed the hacking and rather than taking some sort of retaliation against Putin for the hacking, he gave him a gift.
-The optics of this couldn't be worse."

-The Post reports that the decision came nearly a month ago, ahead of Trump's meeting with Putin on the sidelines of the G20 talks in Hamburg in early July.

-In April, following Assad's chemical attack on his citizens -- an attack he continues to deny responsibility for, putting the blame instead on rebel groups -- US ambassador to the UN Nikki Haley told CNN that removing Assad from power is a priority, cementing an extraordinary U-turn in the Trump administration's stance on the embattled leader.
+In April, following Assad's chemical attack on his citizens -- an attack for which he continues to deny responsibility, putting the blame instead on rebel groups -- US ambassador to the UN Nikki Haley told CNN that removing Assad from power was a priority, cementing an extraordinary U-turn in the Trump administration's stance on the embattled leader.

 Trump, before his election, described fighting ISIS and seeking Assad's removal at the same time as "idiocy."